Skip to main content

 Fundamentals

 Yet, the biological results you anticipate, the deep recovery and renewed vitality, feel just out of reach.
-This experience of pushing against an invisible barrier is a deeply human one, and its roots often extend into the silent, pervasive influence of on your internal chemistry.
+This experience of pushing against an invisible barrier is a deeply human one, and its roots often extend into the silent, pervasive influence of chronic stress on your internal chemistry.

 Your body operates through a series of sophisticated, interconnected systems.
 For our purposes, we can visualize two dominant functional states.
 One is the state of immediate survival, governed by the Hypothalamic-Pituitary-Adrenal (HPA) axis.
 Think of this as the body’s emergency response system.